 The articles of incorporation of the Corporation stipulate that the Board of Directors shall consist of a minimum of three and a maximum of ten directors, and grants to the Board the power to fix, by resolution, the actual number of directors from time to time.
-The Board of Directors, upon the recommendation of the Corporate Governance and Nominating Committee, has fixed that number at eight for the purposes of the Meeting.
+The Board of Directors, upon the recommendation of the Corporate Governance and Nominating Committee, has fixed that number at nine for the purposes of the Meeting.

-Upon the recommendation of the Corporate Governance and Nominating Committee, the eight persons listed in this Circular, beginning on page 14, are proposed as nominees for election as directors.
+Upon the recommendation of the Corporate Governance and Nominating Committee, the nine persons listed in this Circular, beginning on page 15, are proposed as nominees for election as directors.
 These individuals will hold office until the next Annual Meeting of Shareholders of the Corporation or until their successors are elected or appointed.
-Seven of the eight nominees are current directors of the Corporation.
+All nominees are current directors of the Corporation.
 At the Meeting, Shareholders will be asked to elect, by ordinary resolution, each of the nominees as directors.

-Unless specified in the enclosed form of proxy that the shares represented by the proxy shall be withheld from voting for the resolution approving the election of directors named therein, it is the intention of the persons designated in the enclosed form of proxy to vote FOR the election of the directors named therein.
+Unless specified in the enclosed form of proxy that the shares represented by the proxy shall be voted against the resolution approving the election of directors named therein, it is the intention of the persons designated in the enclosed form of proxy to vote FOR the election of the directors named therein.